aleksa-codes/astro-portfolio/README.md

 Demo for this project is available @ [aleksa.codes](https://aleksa.codes)

-The was websiste inspired and built on top of: https://daisy-blog.netlify.app/ by [@saadeghi](https://github.com/saadeghi) the creator of daisyUI.
+This portfolio/blog was inspired and built on top of: https://daisy-blog.netlify.app/ by [@saadeghi](https://github.com/saadeghi) the creator of daisyUI.

 ## 🚀 Project Structure